-The weeds can become so invasive, this is why we should do cutting and trimming frequently to tidy them up.
-Dispose of the trimmings properly as they might just grow somewhere else on wet surfaces.
+The weeds can become so invasive, and this is why we should do cutting and frequently trimming to tidy them up.
+Dispose of the trimmings properly as they might grow somewhere else on wet surfaces.

 - Sufficient light to get good coloration

 - Avoid High alkalinity